Mary Elizabeth Lado: Biography

-Mary Lado was born in New Orleans, Louisiana is a professional figure competitor.
+Mary Lado was born in New Orleans, Louisiana.
 Lado was raised amid Spanish culture; her mother, Marianela, was born in Cuba and her father, Jose, in Spain.
 The oldest of three, Mary along with her two brothers, Jose and Carlos were raised to be active, well-mannered individuals, who go after their dreams and work hard to achieve them.
 She still lives at her home state of Louisiana near her friends in a close-knit family.
 At an early age her parents encouraged her daughter to get involved in sports.
 Even as a child Lado was a naturally competitive child in different fields such as sports.
 In high school, Lado was on the volleyball, basketball, softball and track teams.
 This competitive fire helped her in her education; excelling in volleyball and softball, she received a full four-year scholarship to attend Chipola Junior College in Marianna, Florida as a pitcher, and then to Georgia Southwestern State University to play Softball.
 There she majored in sociology, and while she treasured her education, she felt uncomfortable studying and having to do homework was not a very enjoyable activity for her during her college years.

 After graduation Lado felt that she needed something to do in order to deal with her competitive energy since school was over and she had no sports nor people to play sports with.
-She toyed with free weights to stay active, when she was encouraged by relatives in the gym to compete in figure competitions.
+She toyed with free weights to stay active when she was encouraged by relatives in the gym to compete in figure competitions.
 In 2003, after six months of hard training, she entered her first NPC figure contest, the New Orleans Figure Championships, and won her height class.
 In 2004, she came in second in the NPC Junior Nationals in her height class and won the figure overall title at the Nationals, catapulting her into the pros.
 In 2005, Lado entered five pro figure contests, winning the Pittsburgh Pro Figure Championships and the California Pro Figure Championships.
 Everything was going well at the professional level for Lado, but soon she would find herself with some personal issues that began to take their toll on her competitive career.
 While visiting family in Spain her hometown was hit by Hurricane Katrina.
-Unable to community with her family members in Louisiana for more than a week after her the disaster, Mary was in a serious emotional turmoil and for sometime thought of not attending the 2005 Ms. Figure Olympia contest (her first Olympia).
-But she then decided to the Olympia after being able to talk to her family in Louisiana.
+Unable to communicate with her family members in Louisiana for more than a week after her the disaster, Mary was in serious emotional turmoil and for some time thought of not attending the 2005 Ms. Figure Olympia contest (her first Olympia).
+She decided to attend the Olympia after being able to talk to her family in Louisiana.